Actipro/WPF-Controls/Documentation/topics/editors/editboxes/int16editbox.md

 When the caret is over a part, the part value may be incremented or decremented.
 Please see the [Edit Box Basics](parteditboxbase.md) topic for information on how to do this.

-Small value changes alter the current number component by `1`, which is the default for the [SmallChange](xref:@ActiproUIRoot.Controls.Editors.Int16EditBox.SmallChange) property.
-Large value changes alter the current number component by `5`, which is the default for the [LargeChange](xref:@ActiproUIRoot.Controls.Editors.Int16EditBox.LargeChange) property.
+Small value changes alter the current number component by `1`, which is the default for the [SmallChange](xref:@ActiproUIRoot.Controls.Editors.Primitives.NumberPartEditBoxBase`1.SmallChange) property.
+Large value changes alter the current number component by `5`, which is the default for the [LargeChange](xref:@ActiproUIRoot.Controls.Editors.Primitives.NumberPartEditBoxBase`1.LargeChange) property.

-The [DefaultValue](xref:@ActiproUIRoot.Controls.Editors.Int16EditBox.DefaultValue) property sets the value that will be set when incrementing or decrementing from a `null` value.
+The [DefaultValue](xref:@ActiproUIRoot.Controls.Editors.Primitives.NumberPartEditBoxBase`1.DefaultValue) property sets the value that will be set when incrementing or decrementing from a `null` value.

 ## Built-in Picker Kinds

 This edit box has multiple built-in picker kinds that can be set via the [Int16EditBox](xref:@ActiproUIRoot.Controls.Editors.Int16EditBox).[PickerKind](xref:@ActiproUIRoot.Controls.Editors.Int16EditBox.PickerKind) property, which is of type [Int16EditBoxPickerKind](xref:@ActiproUIRoot.Controls.Editors.Int16EditBoxPickerKind).

-@if (wpf) {

-The default value in WPF is `Calculator`.

-}

-@if (winrt) {

-The default value in UWP is `Default`.
+The default value is [Calculator](xref:@ActiproUIRoot.Controls.Editors.Int16EditBoxPickerKind.Calculator).

-}

 The `Default` picker kind renders using a radial slider, while the `Calculator` picker kind utilizes the [Calculator](../other-controls/calculator.md) control.

 ![Screenshot](../images/int32editbox-opened-calculator.png)

+## Input Filtering

+When [IsInputFilteringEnabled](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.IsInputFilteringEnabled) is set to `true`, the allowed input is limited to numeric text based on the current format.

+Please see the [Edit Box Basics](parteditboxbase.md) topic for additional details input filtering.

 ## Sample XAML